oucar/lentil-jsx/README.md

 - run `npm start` in the root directory to start the development environment, which will start the development environment for all the projects.
 (You might want to run `npm install` inside local-client first to install dependencies for the local-client project first.
 It will be fixed later.)
 - use `lerna bootstrap` to install all the dependencies for cli.
 - @@TODO: local-client should be configured to work with lerna.
+  - Current workaround: run `npm i --legacy-peer-deps` in local-client, then run `npm start` in the root directory.
 # Brainstorming
 - Mongodb implementation for saving users' code, where users can share their codes and "notebooks" with others.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.